IIITLucknowSWEngg/CSITTeam016/architecture.md

 ### Architecture of Hashcode Platform

 #### Introduction
-This document provides an in-depth architectural overview of the Hashcode platform, a next-generation competitive programming ecosystem.
+This document provides an in-depth architectural overview of the Hashcode platform.
 It focuses on detailing the various components and their interactions, with the intent to ensure scalability, reliability, and optimal user experience.
-The architectural diagrams are meticulously crafted to reflect a real-world implementation.

 ### System Context Diagram